The fact that screen sizes have gotten smaller plays a key role in today’s visual content revolution.

 83% of Twitter users access the micro-blogging website through their smartphones.

-In the last few years, images have become an integral part with the social media platform by introducing in-app gifs and rich cards for website links.
+In the last few years, images have become an integral part of the social media platform by introducing in-app gifs and rich cards for website links.
 Every website link on Twitter is now displayed much like Facebook’s, with the hero image as the main image on link post.

 Not surprisingly, Twitter started pushing this feature on their mobile app first and then it made its way to the main desktop website.
+While Twitter can now support a variety of photo sizes, the best size is a rectangular one to fit the feed.

-Instagram used to be all about filters and square images, but the image sharing social media app recently announced a big change — portrait and landscape images are now allowed on the app.
+Instagram used to be all about filters and square images, but the image sharing social media app recently announced a big change—portrait and landscape images are now allowed on the app.

 While many fashion brands like Zara are taking advantage of this new change, most of the other brands are sticking to the square image format.

 While brands should pay attention to every image that they post, they should also make sure the account’s feed overall looks good as well.
-Posted images shouldn’t look out of place — they should blend in together.
+Posted images shouldn’t look out of place—they should blend in together.

 Whether it’s Facebook or Twitter, the header image is the first image people see, and it’s the best opportunity to give followers a great impression.